 With this initial set of information and parameters established, the value proposition validation process began via an intense research and feedback loop with a selected pool of target customers.
 A mix of contextual interviews and iterative user testing was employed.
-A pilot study followed, where customers used the product for 30 days in their comfortable, in-home environment.
-In order to gain transparency into how the product integrated into their daily lives, we used a combination of surveys, remote contextual research, and local circumstantial interviews to provide insight into the natural environments and routines influencing our participants’ at-home decision-making.
-Through these strategic tactics we were able to judge attitudes about functionality, features, and the general ease of product usage within their daily routine.
+A pilot study followed, where customers used the product for 30 days in their homes.
+In order to gain transparency into how the product integrated into their daily lives, we used a combination of surveys, remote contextual research, and local circumstantial interviews to provide insight into the natural environments and routines that most heavily influence decision making within the home.
+Through these strategic tactics, we were able to judge attitudes about functionality, features, and the general ease of product usage within their daily routine.

-Knowing that one solution doesn’t necessarily appeal to all, we approached the challenge using several design options and employed A/B testing to observe the customer’s preferences and performance with the varying prototypes.
-Through precise questioning we were able to to determine comprehension of the content displayed in two different forms.
-We were also able to observe precisely how the customers interacted with the different prototypes.
-This allowed us to determine which format made the most sense to our customers and which they were able to interact with more intuitively.
-We added in peer-reviewed research to bolster the validity of the A/B test results to ensure the direction of the final product was solid.
+Knowing that one solution does not always appeal to all, we put several design options in front of the users and employed A/B testing to observe the customers’ preferences and performance with multiple prototypes.
+Through precise questioning we were able to determine comprehension of the content displayed in two different forms.
+Additionally, we observed which format felt the most intuitive and logical.
+Peer-reviewed research bolstered the validity of the A/B test results which ensured the direction of the final product was solid.

-Finally, we utilized our IoT analytics platform, Smashing Insights, to track individual user actions throughout the study in real-time.
-It provided ongoing transparency into the prototypes, allowing us to identify behavioral trends and create more robust profiles of our key end users.
-Through this process we were able to identify the necessary fixes required to boost customer engagement.
-For this particular phase, engagement was the main metric of success.
-Looking at the data through the lens of our Motivational UX™ Methodology we validated engagement levels through time spent on sticky features and usage rate frequency.
+Finally, we utilized our IoT analytics platform – Smashing Insights – to track individual user actions throughout the study in real-time.
+It provided ongoing transparency into the prototypes, allowing us to identify behavioral trends and create more robust profiles of our key customers.
+Through this process, we were able to identify the necessary fixes required to boost customer engagement, which was the main metric of success for this phase.
+Looking at the data through the lens of Motivational UX™, we validated engagement levels through time spent on sticky features and usage rate frequency.